Bréhon Tower: Tower

 A review of Guerney's defences in 1852 recommended the construction of three artillery barracks, Fort Richmond, Fort Hommet, and Fort Le Marchant, the upgrading of Fort Doyle, and the construction of Bréhon Tower.
 Work on Bréhon Tower commenced in 1854 and was completed in 1856.
 The builder was Thomas Charles de Putron, who carried on business at the Pierre Percée.
 The total cost was £8,098 18s 10d.

 Bréhon Tower's role was to guard the shipping channel between Guernsey and Herm, and help protect the harbour of St Peter Port.
 The fort's footprint measures 65 feet by 85 feet (at the widest point), and the tower stands 34 feet high.
 The tower has three levels.
 The magazine, shell room, shifting room, stores, and fresh-water cistern were all on the ground floor.
 It also had latrines on the same floor, a Victorian innovation.
 The first floor contained the garrison's living quarters.
 There is also a jetty on the St Peter Port side of the island.

 The original plan was to put three heavy guns on the gun platform at the top, with five guns on the (second) floor below, sharing the 14 cannon ports.
 However, during construction the armament was cut back to three 68-pounder and two 10-inch shell guns, all on the gun platform.
 The guns had a range of 3,000m.

 In 1859, when loading the guns, each of which weighed 5 tons, a barge capsized and sank; the gun was lost.
-When the garrison fired the cannons for the first time the concussion created a fracture that extended from top to bottom.
+When the garrison fired the cannons for the first time, the concussion created a fracture that extended from top to bottom.

 The tower's garrison was drawn from the Royal Artillery.
-The garrison was originally to have consisted of two officers and 60 NCOs and other ranks, but with the reduction in armament, two officers and 30 men was deemed sufficient.
+The garrison was originally to have consisted of two officers and 60 NOCs and other ranks, but with the reduction in armament, two officers and 30 men was deemed sufficient.
 Boats from Guernsey brought provisions and fresh drinking water; the cistern provided the water for general use.